ams/cadr4/README.md

 ## Organization

-  - ttl: contains all the ICs that are used by the CADR.
+  - ttl (package): contains all the ICs that are used by the CADR.

 	* sn74: 74xx logic.